pzhaojohnson/rnacanvas.dot-bracket/README.md

 All common newline encodings are supported
 (i.e., `\n`, `\r` and `\r\n`).

-The name line may also be omitted.
+The name line may be omitted.

 ```javascript
 var s = (